How Many Color In The World

 • Lab: Designed to be perceptually uniform, meaning that equal numerical changes in Lab values correspond to roughly equal changes in perceived color.

 Each color space can represent a different range of colors.
-For example, the sRGB color space (a standard RGB space) can represent approximately 16.8 million colors (256 shades each for red, green, and blue).
-However, this is just a subset of the colors that humans can perceive.
-Furthermore, different color spaces are more suitable for different applications.
+To give you an idea, the sRGB color space (a standard RGB space) can represent approximately 16.That said, 8 million colors (256 shades each for red, green, and blue).
+On the flip side, this is just a subset of the colors that humans can perceive.
+On top of that, different color spaces are more suitable for different applications.
 RGB is ideal for screens, while CMYK is essential for print.

 Metamerism